Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Inference for low-dimensional parameters of interest

 \end{corollary}

 \begin{corollary}[Case of $r/\sqrt{n}\to C\in(0,\infty)$] Under Assumptions (A.1)-(A.6), if $r/\sqrt{n}\to C\in(0,\infty)$ and $r_\mathrm{p}$ satisfies \eqref{eq11}, we have

 \end{corollary}

 Corollary \ref{cor1} establishes that for $r/\sqrt{n}\to 0$, the DVS estimator $\tilde{\boldsymbol{\theta}}$ achieves a convergence rate of $r$ and presents the detailed asymptotic distribution.
 Additionally, Corollary \ref{cor2} further indicates that when $r/\sqrt{n}\to C\in(0,\infty)$, the asymptotic distribution takes the form of a mixture between a Gaussian component (as in the case $r/\sqrt{n}\to\infty$) and an additional term linked to the dominant item under the case of $r/\sqrt{n}\to 0$.

 In conclusion, regardless of the selection of $r$ relative to $\sqrt{n}$, \eqref{eq10} can be utilized to construct the confidence interval by choosing an appropriate value for $r_\mathrm{p}$, as discussed previously.
-Consequently, the confidence interval for the proposed estimator is derived using the Monte Carlo approximation of the asymptotic distribution presented in Theorem 1, as outlined in Algorithm \ref{alg2}.
+Consequently, the confidence interval for the proposed estimator is derived using the Monte Carlo approximation of the asymptotic distribution presented in Theorem~\ref{thm1}, as outlined in Algorithm \ref{alg2}.